somecoding/codingstandard/README.md

-Require Dev this package in youre composer development. create a ".phpcstd.ini" in your main folder
+Require Dev this package in youre composer development. creates a ".phpcstd.ini" in your main folder with references to the definde PHP language level

-/vendor
-/src
-/random
-.phpcstd.ini

-add
-"include=vendor/somecoding/codingstandard/config/"

-without qoutes

-run